TheJakov/dartsChallenger/README.md

 _"**[EPIC]** (3 darts) Score less than 7 points - each dart MUST hit the target.", 15, 0_

-_"(3 darts) Score any number of points between 20 and 30, including those numbers" + " - each dart MUST hit the target.", 10, 2_
+_"(3 darts) Score any number of points between 20 and 30, including those numbers - each dart MUST hit the target.", 10, 2_

 _"(1 dart) You must hit even number.", 10, 5_